ibm-cloud-docs/account/bp_account.md

 You can select only one trusted entity type when you first create a trusted profile.
 You can [update trusted profiles](/docs/account?topic=account-trusted-profile-update) at any time to add trust relationships with compute resources.

 You can assign administrator access to everything in an account by creating a trusted profile and assigning two policies to it.
 To create the first policy, select **All Identity and Access enabled services** with the Administrator platform role and Manager service role.
 For the second policy, select **All Account Management services** with the Administrator role assigned.
-Users that apply this trusted profile can grant and revoke administrator access to the trusted profile and across the account.

 Users with the Administrator role on trusted profiles can grant or revoke access to all resources and identities in the account by adding or removing rules from trusted profiles.
-{: important}
+{: tip}

 ### Sample access policies
 {: #sample_policies_tp}